YahyaS3d/leetcode-challenge/README.md

 - **Follow up with strak challenge**: streak challenge seeks to attend and solve a question in leetcode throw different levels (easy/mid/hard) in order to increase algorithms and improve solving skills
 ## Getting Started

-This repo is to acheive the challenge to solve everyday with leetcode! starting with easy mode
+This repo is to acheive the challenge to solve everyday with leetcode! starting with easy mode and following with streak challenge!!

 1. **Clone this Repository**: Clone this repository to your local machine using `git clone`.